-Write “engine” on the BOL and specify what kind of engine it is.
+Write “engine” on your shipping Bill of Lading and specify what kind of engine it is.
 Write the correct National Motor Freight Classification Number and the packaging you are shipping it under.

 Here are a few common NMFC numbers and their matching classes from some our recent shipments:

 - Motorcycle Engine NMFC 120790.02 crated and over 18 lbs./ cubic foot density Class 70.

 - 4-cycle Engine, palletized, strapped and shrunk wrapped, NMFC# 1207790.01, 9 lbs./cubic foot density, thus a higher class than the one above, Class 85.

 - Steel Diesel Timing Gears NMFC 18260.11, 31 lbs./cubic ft, class 60.